 Find out how NTU is transforming its learning and teaching environment to create an inspiring and innovative culture, capable of shaping lives and society.

 Over the past 10 years, we’ve invested £350 million across all our campuses.
 Our libraries have a brand new look, we’ve revamped historic buildings and built state-of-the-art new facilities, plus we’re proud to be one of the most sustainable universities in the world.

-Enterprise Innovation Centre (EIC)
+Dryden Enterprise Centre (DEC)

 Medical Technologies Innovation Centre (MTIF)

 This new multi-disciplinary research and development building enables early stage research and development in medical technology with a strong focus on medical devices.

 This new building forms part of a duel site facility over at the Boots Enterprise Zone.
 The purpose of the site is to focus on commercialisation, taking the outputs from research and development through to products in the marketplace.